bplmaps/lmec-main-site/content/articles/one-year-of-remote-programming.md

 Check out our first trivia night and play along:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/14lAiIuY9oU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Education

+During the pandemic we've expanded the online resources available for teachers and students on our website.
+In particular, our K-12 teach-it-yourself program can be particularly useful for teachers or homeschoolers.